-Peoria is a city in Maricopa and Yavapai counties in the U.S. state of Arizona.
-Most of the city is located in Maricopa County, while a portion in the north is in Yavapai County.
+Peoria is a city northwest of Phoenix, in Arizona.
+Most of the city is located in Maricopa County, while a portion of it in the north is in Yavapai County.
 It is a major suburb of Phoenix.
 As of the 2020 census, the population of Peoria was 190,985, up from 154,065 in 2010.
-It is currently the sixth-largest city in Arizona in land area and the ninth-largest in population.
+It is the sixth-largest city in Arizona in land area and the ninth-largest in population.
 It was named after Peoria, Illinois.
-The word peoria is a corruption of the Miami-Illinois word for "prairie fire".
+The word Peoria is a corruption of the Miami-Illinois word for "prairie fire".
 It is the spring training home of the San Diego Padres and Seattle Mariners, who share the Peoria Sports Complex.

 Peoria sits in the Salt River Valley, and extends into the foothills of the mountains to the north.
 William John Murphy, who had worked on the Arizona Canal, recruited settlers to begin a community in Arizona, many of them from Peoria, Illinois.
 Albert J. and Elizabeth Straw were the first to establish residency in November 1886.
 They were followed by William T. and Sylvia Hanna, James M. and Clara Copes, and James and Ella McMillan, all from Peoria, Illinois.
 An old desert road connecting Phoenix to the Hassayampa River near present-day Wickenburg was the only major transportation route in the area until 1887, when a new road was laid out.
 Named Grand Avenue, this road angled through the newly designed town sites of Alhambra, Glendale, and Peoria and became the main route from Phoenix to Vulture Mine.
 The settlers filed Peoria's plot map with the Maricopa County recorder on May 24, 1897, naming the settlement after their hometown.